nell-bell95/Website-for-a-cafe/README.md

 ## Room for Improvement
-- I probably need to work on navigation more, i.e. put the nav links to the bottom of the navbar.
+- I probably need to work on navigation more - put the nav links to the bottom of the navbar.
-- Need to add JavaScript no make the buttons interactive.

 ## Acknowledgements